BRQL for custom fields

 Example: A dimension on the Products table that shows inventory quantity aggregated at the product type level.

 Inventory quantities are stored at the variant level on the Product variants table, while the custom field is rooted in the Products table.
-Because the aggregation level does not match the default table relationship, an open join must be used and defined explicitly in a subquery.
+Because the aggregation level does not match the default table relationship, a direct table query is used and the relationship is defined explicitly in the subquery.

 💡Subqueries may slow down report performance.
 Use window functions instead of subqueries where possible.